 My MacBook is absolutely amazing, and I am so happy to have left the PC world for Apple.
 However, I am very disappointed with the MacBook’s build quality.
 For instance:

-- the fan roared like a truck
+- The fan roared like crazy and required service.

-- the color wheel of death appeared every now and then, freezing the computer
+- The color wheel of death appeared every now and then, freezing the computer.

-- the computer stopped waking up from sleep
+- The computer stopped waking up from sleep.

-- the computer stopped recognizing my hard drive and displayed a ? when booting up
+- The computer stopped recognizing my hard drive and displayed a ? when booting up.

 I will write about this in the next entry…the green/orange color toggle problem.